lindemann09/befordata/docs/module_plot.rst

 **Visualizing BeForRecord data**

-To use this module, please install the python library *matplotlib*
+To use this module, please install the python library *matplotlib*.

 .. autofunction:: befordata.plot.plot_record